Damon R. Leichty: Federal judicial service

 On July 13, 2018, President Donald Trump announced his intent to nominate Leichty to a seat on the United States District Court for the Northern District of Indiana.
 On July 17, 2018, his nomination was sent to the Senate.
 President Donald Trump nominated Leichty to the seat vacated by Judge Robert Lowell Miller Jr., who assumed senior status on January 11, 2016.
-In early 2017, Leichty interviewed with Republican Senator Todd Young in April but wasn’t selected by the White House until April 2018 when he interviewed with Democratic Senator Joe Donnelly.
+In early 2017, Leichty interviewed with Republican Senator Todd Young in April but was not selected by the White House until April 2018 when he interviewed with Democratic Senator Joe Donnelly.
 On November 13, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Leichty for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a voice vote.
 On July 9, 2019, the Senate invoked cloture on his nomination by an 87–11 vote.
 On July 10, 2019, his nomination was confirmed by an 85–10 vote.
 He received his judicial commission on July 26, 2019.